V-bhoy/interview-prep/DBMS/09_Indexing.md

 ```
 ## Types of Indexing
 ## Clustered Indexing (Primary Indexing)
-- order of rows inside the data pages, match with the order of the index values.
+- order of rows inside the data pages, match with the order of the index values (could be primary key or non-primary key).
 - Leaf nodes of the B+ Tree = actual table rows.
 - Rows in the table are physically stored in the order of the index key.
 - Only one clustered index per table, because data can only be ordered one way.